battlecode/battlecode21/backend/README.md

 A couple errors may occur when installing the requirements:

 - Sometimes psycopg2 fails to compile since it needs some prerequisites.
 You can follow the installation process [see here](https://www.psycopg.org/docs/install.html#install-from-source).
-Alternatively, you can use `psycopg2-binary`.
+  - Alternatively, you can use `psycopg2-binary`.
 Comment out the `psycopg2` line in requirements.txt, run `pip install psycopg2-binary`, then `pip install -r requirements.txt`, then uncomment that line.
-(It's better to ensure that we use `psycopg2`, rather than the binaries, in production.)
+(It's better that we use `psycopg2`, rather than the binaries, in production.
+So, make sure to _not commit any changes_.)
   - Another potential fix: On Mac, [this StackOverflow answer has a solution](https://stackoverflow.com/a/39800677/3767728) (command should be `env LDFLAGS="-I/usr/local/opt/openssl/include -L/usr/local/opt/openssl/lib" pip install psycopg2==2.8.3 --upgrade`) (if you still have problems with psycopg2 on mac after this, try `brew reinstall openssl` and `brew install postgresql`)
 - uWSGI may fail to build.
-This is fine -- you don't actually need it to develop locally.
-Comment it out, run `pip install -r requirements.txt`, and then uncomment it (again so that we can use it in production).
+This is fine, as you don't actually need it to develop locally.
+Comment it out, run `pip install -r requirements.txt`, and then uncomment it (again so that we can use it in production -- make sure to _not commit any changes_).

 #### Database